Our old alums tell their Experiences TEFL in Spain!

 I chose Canterbury and it was a great choice.
 This prestigious academy has an excellent four-week course in which you acquire all the tools and strategies that you need to be a well-prepared teacher.
 The knowledge of English grammar and workshops where everything is put into practice is the heart of the program.
 Also, Canterbury will book classes for you once you successfully complete the program.

 In addition, there is the Canterbury Club that organizes activities every month with the purpose to immerse yourself in the Spanish traditions, visit new places and of course, meet new people.
 It is not a problem if you do not speak Spanish, Canterbury has Spanish classes for you too!

 Stop thinking if this is the right place for you, come and live the experience, you won’t regret it!
 There is one word to describe life in Madrid: Fiesta.
 If you like parties, you need to come and live LA MARCHA MADRILENA!

 Live the best time of your life and come to Madrid.

-Victoria Cristina Salas – TEFL Class of November
+Victoria Cristina Salas – TEFL in Spain Class of November

 Jessica Smith –Dell Rapids, South Dakota